csmberkeley/csm-61a/README.md

 There are three kinds of documents produced by this repository
 - Worksheets, which contain questions.
 - Solutions, which contain questions and answers.
-- Metas, which contains questions, answers, and information to help mentors teach the worksheet.
+- Metas (formerly known as guides), which contains questions, answers, and information to help mentors teach the worksheet.

 ## Repository organization
 The repository is split up into two sections. `src` contains each semester's set